HomeCEU/docs-genesis/UseCase/ScormCourseEnrollment.md

 - learner matches a curriculum filter
 - system assigns course to learner

-### 3rd Party LMS assignment (incomplete)
+### 3rd Party LMS assignment
-do we need to know about assignments before they take the course?
+- learner opens the proxy sco file
-- ... ????
+- rustici generates a registration for learner

 ## TODO
 - Library to interact with Rustici API